MrsBubblegum/Library-Management-DBMS-week-8/README.md

 ## 🛠️ Setup Instructions

 ### Requirements:
-- MySQL installed (e.g., MySQL Server or MySQL Workbench)
+- MySQL installed (used MySQL Workbench to write code)

 ### To Run:
 1. Open your MySQL client (like MySQL Workbench).